-Sustainability has become a cornerstone of our Strategic Plan and is one of the four principles informing our work.
+Sustainability has become a cornerstone of our strategy and is one of the four principles informing our work.
 Our Executive Board has agreed that, as one of our priorities, we will embed environmental sustainability across both our curriculum and staff training programmes.
-Recently, we agreed a proposal from one of our Pro-Vice-Chancellors for Education and Student Experience to further embed sustainable development in our curriculum.
-To this end, we have set up a Steering Group to oversee the work and agreed the following goals:

 - That all graduates of the University will have a fundamental understanding of the concepts related to Sustainable Development

 - That our students are enabled and empowered to become effective in positively contributing to sustainability problem-solving in their lives, professions, and communities

 Currently, all students have the opportunity to develop an understanding of the concepts related to Sustainable Development through access to key University-wide modules and co- or extra-curricular activities such as the RED Award (with many students choosing to take up volunteering opportunities with organisations like ZSL Instant Wild, Reading Climate Action Network and Zooniverse).
 Building on this success, the University has launch the RED Sustainable Action Award which is dedicated to encouraging learning, action and advocacy for sustainability, open to all students and with an expanded portfolio of projects in which to participate.
 In the Spring term of 2023 Reading University Students’ Union held its first Reading University Student Sustainability Summit which saw students, staff and alumni from a range of disciplines present their research on topics associated with the United Nations Sustainable Development Goals.